Russia tops medals table as Games end amid doping scandals

-SOCHI, Russia The Winter Olympics ended on Sunday with host nation Russia on top of the medals table and Canada winning the men's ice hockey final, but news that two more athletes tested positive for banned substances dimmed the golden glow.
+SOCHI, Russia The Winter Olympics drew to a close on Sunday with host nation Russia on top of the medals table and Canada winning the men's ice hockey final, but news that two more athletes tested positive for banned substances dimmed the golden glow.

-"This is one of the toughest days for me and Swedish hockey, and all because of the IOC."

-One top Swedish official accused the IOC of putting politics ahead of sport and jeopardizing the future participation of National Hockey League players at the Olympics.

-On a happier note, at the Sanki Sliding Centre, Alexander Zubkov added the four-man bobsleigh crown to his two-man title, while in the cross-country, Alexander Legkov grabbed the 50 km race in a Russian medals sweep.
+At the Sanki Sliding Centre, Alexander Zubkov added the four-man bobsleigh crown to his two-man title, while on the cross-country skiing track, Alexander Legkov grabbed the 50 km race in a Russian medals sweep.

-"People kept asking me whether I believed Russia could do as well as Canada did in Vancouver ... and I didn't believe it," 30-year-old Legkov said.
+"People kept asking me whether I believed Russia could do as well as Canada did in Vancouver ... and I didn't believe it," 30-year-old Legkov told a news conference.

 "Now this is our pride, it's wonderful.
 What could be better than ending the Olympics with a gold medal and helping Russia top the medal table?"

-Underlining the sense of national pride, a packed Fisht Stadium erupted in cheers as the Russian team marched past during the athletes' parade at the closing ceremony.
+Underlining the sense of national pride, a packed Fisht Stadium erupted in cheers as the Russian team marched past in the athletes' parade during the closing ceremony.

 Voices of dissent over Russia's human rights record, particularly regarding legislation that critics say discriminates against gays, have occasionally crashed the party, but attention has largely focused on sport.